microsoft/bonsai-gym/samples/gym-dssat-agriculture-sample/README.md

 ### Debugging the Simulator

 1. Install [Visual Studio Code](https://code.visualstudio.com/) and the [Remote Development Extensions Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
+2. Start VS Code and open the `.devcontainer/.devcontainer.json` file.
+Edit the environment variables to include information about your Bonsai workspace.
-2. Start VS Code, run the 'Remote-Containers: Open Folder in Container...' command from the Command Palette (`F1`) or quick actions Status bar item, and select the folder with the Bonsai simulator and Dockerfile.
+3. Next run the 'Remote-Containers: Open Folder in Container...' command from the Command Palette (`F1`) or quick actions Status bar item, and select the folder with the Bonsai simulator and Dockerfile.
-3. If prompted to pick a starting point for the container, opt for using an existing Dockerfile.
+4. If prompted to pick a starting point for the container, opt for using an existing Dockerfile.
-4. After the container starts and extensions load, you can start the debugging process.
+5. After the container starts and extensions load, you can start the debugging process.
 Open `gym-dssat-simulator.py` and set any breakpoints.
-5. Navigate to the 'Run and Debug' tab on the left-hand side menu (with an icon of a bug and a play button).
+6. Navigate to the 'Run and Debug' tab on the left-hand side menu (with an icon of a bug and a play button).
 Hit the 'Run and Debug' button.
+When prompted for which file to debug, chose the current file.
+For the python interpreter to use, choose 3.9.*.
 This script will create and register a new simulator you can attach to.
-6. Now, if you follow the steps above for creating a Bonsai simulator, the debugger will stop at your breakpoints!
+7. Now, if you follow the steps above for creating a Bonsai simulator, the debugger will stop at your breakpoints!

 If you need to debug a python file other than `gym-dssat-simulator.py` and you see a ModuleNotFound error, copy and paste this code to the top of the file:
 ```python